 The editorial meeting should serve to determine topics of future content that correspond to the findings of the performance analysis of past content.
 Against this background, previously generated and collected ideas as well as questions from customers are discussed and evaluated.
 The content calendar determines when which content items are published, which results in deadlines for the following elements:

 - Obtaining or providing the necessary input for the publication

 - Transmission of the first draft

 Ensure that all participants have a common understanding of the goals and meeting points.
 Speaking of – pay particular attention to who you invite to attend the editorial meeting.
 The participants should consist of both sales and marketing staff.
 Together they form the so-called revenue team.

 Bring as many people to the table as necessary, but as few as possible.
 Because two things are clear:

 - The more people you invite, the more diverse the ideas will be.

 - Too many cooks spoil the porridge.
-This can be to the detriment both of efficiency and of the effectiveness of the editorial meeting.
+If the invitation policy fails, it is to the detriment of both the efficiency and effectiveness of the editorial meeting.

 3. Stick to a clear structure